 Après is unlikely to look the same as before, but bars are keen to maintain the experience and have it go ahead!
 Table service and social distancing will replace packed bar queues.
 Similarly to restaurants, when après moves inside – facemasks will have to be worn.

 Other environments like sports centres, mountain refuges, cinemas and libraries follow similar regulations: you must wear a mask to arrive, or when getting up.
-But, if you’re seated, eating, drinking or doing sport – you may remove your mask.
+But, you may remove your mask if you’re seated, eating, drinking or doing sport.

-We’ll update any changes as we find them out.
-For more information in the meantime, here are some interesting webpages:
+We’ll update any changes regarding Coronavirus in Méribel as we find them out.
+For more information in the meantime, here are some useful webpages: